seeu-inspace/easyg/README.md

    - Example: you may get a result like `...
 01 02 03 B0 B0 06 07 08 ...`.
 As you can see, `04` and `05` are missing, so you've found a bad character.
 3. Write down every character missing

+Another solution to the step `3.`, with mona and Immunity Debugger
+1. Set the working directory with `!mona config -set workingfolder c:\mona`
+2. Generate bad characters with `!mona bytearray -cpb "\x00"` from Immunity Debugger
+   -  Notice the new files in `c:\mona`
+3. Run the python script of this section
+4. Execute the command `!mona compare -f c:\mona\bytearray.bin -a <address of ESP>`
+- Note: this may cause false positive

 #### <ins>Finding the right module</ins>

 Note: `JMP ESP` will be used as the pointer to jump to the shellcode.
-With `nasm_shell.rb` with can get the hex equivalent to these commands.
+With `nasm_shell.rb` we can get the hex equivalent to these commands.
 ```
 /usr/share/metasploit-framework/tools/exploit/nasm_shell.rb
 nasm > JMP ESP